Dafne Schippers: Early life

-Early career
+Career

+Heptathlon

 Schippers originally competed in the heptathlon and won gold medals at the 2010 World Junior Championships in Athletics and 2011 European Athletics Junior Championships.
-At the 2010 World Junior Championships she also won a bronze in the 4 × 100 metres relay with her team mates Loreanne Kuhurima, Eva Lubbers and Jamile Samuel.
+At the 2010 World Junior Championships she also won a bronze in the 4 × 100 metres relay with her teammates Loreanne Kuhurima, Eva Lubbers and Jamile Samuel.

 In 2011 at the World Championships in Daegu, South Korea, Schippers broke the Dutch national record in the 200 m in the heats in 22.69, before finishing ninth in the semifinals, missing the final by 0.04 seconds.
 The 4 × 100 metres relay team (Kadene Vassell, Schippers, Anouk Hagen and Samuel) were eliminated in the heats in a national record of 43.44 seconds.

-In 2012, Schippers was invited to participate at the prestigious heptathlon Hypo-Meeting in Götzis, Austria, where she finished fith.
+In 2012, Schippers was invited to participate in the prestigious heptathlon Hypo-Meeting in Götzis, Austria, where she finished fifth.
 She also competed at the 2012 European Athletics Championships in Helsinki, Finland, finishing fifth at the 200 metres.
 The race was disappointing after she had won her heat in 23.01 s and recorded the fastest semi-final time of 22.70 s.
-The Dutch 4 x 100 m relay team (Kadene Vassell, Schippers, Eva Lubbers and Samuel) were second in 42.80 s, a national record, behind the German team.
+The Dutch 4 × 100 m relay team (Kadene Vassell, Schippers, Eva Lubbers and Samuel) were second in 42.80 s, a national record, behind the German team.

-A year later, she started with a third place at the Hypo-Meeting, with 6287 points.
+A year later, she started with third place at the Hypo-Meeting, with 6287 points.
 Next, she won gold in the 100 m and bronze in the long jump at the 2013 European Athletics U23 Championships.
 At the subsequent 2013 World Championships in Moscow, Schippers won the bronze medal in the heptathlon, collapsing over the line after taking a massive seven seconds off her personal best in the 800 metres to see off Briton Katarina Johnson-Thompson and Germany's Claudia Rath for the bronze.
 She became the first Dutch woman to win a medal in the heptathlon at the World Athletics Championships.

 Schippers improved the 200 m record during the heptathlon at the 2014 Hypo-Meeting in Götzis, her time of 22.35 s being one of the best 200 m performances ever in a heptathlon.
 She finished third at the hepthatlon with 6545 points, a new national record.
 At the European championships of 2014, Schippers won gold medals in the 100 m and the 200 m.
-The 4 x 100 m relay team, one of the favourites for the title, did not finish in the final due to a botched first baton change.
+The 4 × 100 m relay team, one of the favourites for the title, did not finish in the final due to a botched first baton change.